Liam-F/HLTV-Scraper/readme.md

 Each match has player stats for each map.
 The script looks for these statistics using the matches stored in `matchesToCheck` and appends the new data to `playerStats.csv`.

+## Getting Match Map Picks and Bans

+Each match from `matchesToCheck` is checked if it contains information about the teams’ picks and bans.
+This is tabulated to `picksAndBans.csv`.

 ## Updating Players and Teams

 Each player and team on HLTV has a unique identification number that increases as new players are added to the database.
 To find new players and teams, we get the maximum identifier value form the respective `.csv` file and iterate over it using `get_iterable_items()`.
 From there the relevant pages are scraped and tabulated to `players.csv` and `teams.csv`.

+## Updating Event Rewards and Winners

+When a new event populates HLTV’s event [archive](https://www.hltv.org/events/archive), the script checks that event and pulls the prize information and prize winners.
+They get tabulated to `eventPrizes` and `eventWinners` respectively.